 ReportR: Spider Chart

-Let's see now how you can make this yourself.
-The spiderchart's basic components are the axes along which the data is plotted, and the lines of data which are drawn onto the axes.
+Let's see now how you can create a spider chart yourself.
+The spider chart's basic components are the axes along which the data is plotted, and the lines of data which are drawn onto the axes.

-Give each axis a label until you have added the amount of axes that you need for your spiderchart.
+Give each axis a label and continue to add axes until you have the amount of axes that you need for your spider chart.

 Use the arrows to change the axis interval label and choose the number that you want to be shown at each of the intervals.
 Use the arrows or type in the value that you wish to set for the maximum value on axis.